-Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process The Internal Audit The scope of work of the In-house with Audit Head: The Internal Audit Department of the Internal Audit outsourcing Ronaldo T. Department reports Company provides Department is to assist Ferrer functionally to the independent, the Board and Audit Committee to objective assurance Management in ensure and maintain and consulting determining whether the the independence of services designed to add value and improve the operations the of Company and its subsidiaries, and help the Petron Group accomplish objectives by bringing systematic, disciplined approach evaluate and improve the effectiveness of risk management, control, and governance processes.

-risk management, control, and governance processes within the Petron Group, as designed and represented by Management, are adequate and effective in a manner to ensure that:

-- significant exposures to risks are appropriately identified and adequately managed; - significant financial, managerial, and operating information is accurate, reliable, and timely; - employees' and the Company's actions are in compliance with policies, standards, procedures, and applicable laws and regulations; - resources are acquired economically, used efficiently, and adequately protected; - objectives and goals for operations or programs are achieved; and - effectiveness, efficiency and continuous improvement are promoted in the Company's operating systems and processes.
+Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditin g Firm Reporting process The Internal Audit Department of the Company provides The scope of work of the Internal Audit Department is to assist In-house with outsourcing of selected Audit Head: Ronaldo T. Ferrer The Internal Audit Department reports functionally to the independent, the Board and operating Ferrer Audit Committee to objective assurance Management in depots ensure and maintain and consulting determining whether the the independence of services designed to risk management, internal audit add value and control, and governance function. improve the operations of the processes within the Petron Group, as The Internal Audit operations of the Company and its Petron Group, as designed and Department (i) subsidiaries, and help represented by conducts audit the Petron Group Management, are activities in accomplish its adequate and effective in accordance with the objectives by bringing a manner to ensure that: International a systematic, Standards for the disciplined approach significant exposures Professional Practice to evaluate and improve the to risks are appropriately of Internal Auditing formulated by The effectiveness of risk identified and Institute of Internal management, control, adequately managed; Auditors, (ii) and governance significant financial, conducts assurance processes. managerial, and services by operating evaluating and information is contributing to the accurate, reliable, improvement of risk and timely; management, employees' and the internal control and Company's actions are in compliance governance systems, (iii) reports the are in compliance with policies, results of review to standards, concerned members procedures, and of Management who applicable laws and are held responsible regulations; for insuring that